Database Objects and Actions

 Tip: Click the Edit Config action to see these values.
 For example, the image below shows the query mode and columns selected for the

-Click UPDATE.
+Click SAVE CHANGES.
 The object is queued for ingestion.

 The Run Now action enables you to manually trigger the ingestion for an active Pipeline or object.
 The Pipeline or object is immediately queued for ingestion.